 Immediately after purchase, you receive the confirmation email with the QR code, which you can use to enter the museum.

-A word of caution – on busy days, your preferred time slots or same-day entry may not be available.
+A word of caution – your preferred time slots or same-day entry may not be available on busy days.

 American Museum of Natural History with CityPass

 If you are in New York on an extended holiday and want to visit the American Museum of Natural History, we recommend the New York CityPass.